TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.GhostPlugin/README.md

 Introducing BTCPay Server for Ghost – a plugin that allows you accept bitcoin payments directly on your blog from customers with no fee.

-Our integration with Ghost allows you connect your self-hosted BTCPay Server with your [Ghost blog](https://ghost.org/), enabling you accept Bitcoin payments swiftly and securely.
+Monetizing your content should be simple, and free from third-party fees.
+Our integration with Ghost allows you connect your self-hosted BTCPay Server with your

+[Ghost blog](https://ghost.org/), enabling you accept Bitcoin payments swiftly and securely.

 With this plugin, you're not just adding a payment gateway;  you're embracing a transparent, and secure way to monetize your content which also keeps you in full control of your funds.